eclipse-tractusx/managed-identity-wallet/README.md

 To run and develop using IntelliJ IDE:
 * open the IntelliJ IDE and import the project
 * create file `dev.env` and copy the values from `.env.example`
 * install the plugin `Env File` https://plugins.jetbrains.com/plugin/7861-envfile

-* Run `Application.kt` after adding the `dev.env` to the Run/Debug configuration
+Later you can run `Application.kt` after adding the `dev.env` to the Run/Debug configuration

 ### Initial Wallet Setup <a id= "initialWalletSetup"></a>